 Students can only apply ONCE in the academic year for Discretionary Funding.

 Funding will not be given to students for attending supervisory meetings if they choose to live outwith St Andrews.

 Applications from full-time PhD students will only be accepted during the first, second and third year of their studies.

 Part-time PhD students can apply during the first six years of their studies.

-Under exceptional circumstances, the Research Committee will consider applications from full-time students in their fourth year and from part-time students in their seventh and eighth years of study.
+Under exceptional circumstances, the Postgraduate Committee will consider applications from full-time students in their fourth year and from part-time students in their seventh and eighth years of study.
 In such cases awards will not be made for expenses incurred for the completion of the thesis, but only for activities connected with exposing finished research to a wider academic audience and thus aiding the student's career development.

 The maximum award that can be granted to any one application from a full-time student is currently £325.00.
 Part-time students will receive a maximum award of currently £162.50 per application.